Which of the following best describes the difference between a ph... | Study Prep in Pearson+

 1

-Recognize that physical changes include changes in state (such as melting, freezing, or boiling) or shape, where the molecules remain the same and no new substances are formed.
+Recognize that physical changes include changes in state (such as melting, freezing, or boiling) or shape, where no new substances are formed and chemical bonds remain intact.

-Identify that chemical changes involve breaking and forming chemical bonds, leading to new substances with different compositions and properties (e.g., rusting, combustion, or digestion).
+Identify that chemical changes involve breaking and forming chemical bonds, leading to new substances with different properties, such as rusting, combustion, or digestion.

-Conclude that the best description is the one stating that a physical change alters appearance or state without changing chemical composition, whereas a chemical change produces new substances with different chemical properties.
+Conclude that the best description distinguishes physical changes as changes in appearance or state without chemical composition change, and chemical changes as those producing new substances with different chemical properties.

 Watch next